Skip to Main Content

 • United Nations Convention on Contracts for the International Sale of Goods, Apr.
 11, 1980, U.N.
 Doc.
 A/CONF.97/18 (1980); 19 I.L.M.
 668 (1980); 1489 U.N.T.S.
 3, 59; S. Treaty Doc.
 98-9 (1983) (CISG)

 Every nation engaged in international economic relations has a framework defining its role.
-This framework includes domestic trade laws and its acceptance of international laws regulating international transactions and its participation in international organizations which make rules governing trade.
-Id. at 22.
+This framework includes domestic trade laws, its acceptance of international laws regulating international transactions, and its participation in international organizations that make rules governing trade.
 The U.S. participates in trade negotiations through its Office of the United States Trade Representative (USTR).
 The President appoints the United States Trade Representative with the advice and consent of the Senate.
 The USTR website provides information as to trade and investment agreements to which the U.S. is a party.

 International Trade Terminology

 International trade has its own vocabulary (i.e. antidumping measures, countervailing duties).
 It may be worth consulting a good international trade dictionary for assistance.
-For a brief listing of international trade dictionary titles, see Hoffman & Rumsey at 252-3.
-The Library has the following international trade dictionary in its Reference collection.
+For a brief listing of international trade dictionary titles, see International and Foreign Legal Research (6th Floor (Reserve) - K85.H64 2008 & available via ebook).
+The Library has the following international trade dictionary in its Reference collection - Dictionary of International Trade Law (6th Floor (Reserve) - K3943 .B48 2012.